Keyboard shortcuts

 From Source

-You can also install the package from the GitHub repository by running the following command:
+Install the package from the GitHub repository with:

 cargo install --git https://github.com/seapagan/lsplus.git